 The employer must consult with the employee or his or her trade union at least one month before the start of the leave.
 The employer must also ensure that the employee receives the leave within six months of the end of the leave year.

 An employee who works for an employer for a continuous eight-month period shall be entitled to an unbroken period of two weeks’ annual leave.

 Employees are entitled to be paid for annual leave before the leave takes place and at the normal rate of pay.
 In instances where the board and lodging constitute part of the employee’s remuneration this will not be received while the employee is on annual leave.

 There are ten public holidays that fall in each calendar year as follows:

 - St Bridget’s Day (First Monday in February)

 - Any other day or days prescribed for the purpose.

-Where an employee is terminating their employment in the week before the public holiday is due to fall, he/she is entitled to receive payment for that public holiday, equal to what they would have received had they remained in work.
-An employee is not entitled to benefit from a Public Holiday in the event that they are absent due to the following circumstances:
+Where an employee is terminating their employment in the week before the public holiday is due to fall, they are entitled to receive payment for that public holiday, equal to what they would have received had they remained in work.
+An employee is not entitled to benefit from a Public Holiday if they are absent due to the following circumstances:

 - an absence in excess of 52 weeks by reason of an occupational injury